idaholab/moose/docs/content/documentation/systems/Materials/tensor_mechanics/ComputeInterfaceStress.md

 to evaluate the same value, regardless of interfacial width (provided the order parameter range is well defined - commonly 0 and 1 on the two sides of the interface).

-!parameters /Materials/ComputeInterfaceStress
+!syntax parameters /Materials/ComputeInterfaceStress

-!inputfiles /Materials/ComputeInterfaceStress
+!syntax inputs /Materials/ComputeInterfaceStress

-!childobjects /Materials/ComputeInterfaceStress
+!syntax children /Materials/ComputeInterfaceStress